mrk-hnr/PHP_Registration-Login/ReadMe.md

 - Index (Displaying Data)
   - Displays username and email upon login.
   - Prevents access to Registration and Login page.
+- Update
+  - Allows users to change their username, email, and password

 **CSS/SASS**